What does self-organization mean

 - The company’s approach to innovation

-- What projects are we working on and how many will be introduced into the organization
+- What projects are we working on and how many are being introduced into the organization

 - Expectations about multitasking and focus